sunilp/CarND-Behavior-Cloning/README.md

 ###4.
 Model Training

 Tried with different size of learning parameter, from 0.001 to 0.0001, and found to keep the learning parameter 0.0001 provides, faster convergence.
-Generated more data and prepossessing, using the same image enhancement suggested by vivek on is blog.
+Generated more data and prepossessing..

 Following were the result of training.
 ````